bricks-cloud/BricksLLM-website-docs/docs/basic-features/set-limits.md

 sidebar_position: 2
 ---

-# Limits per secret key
+# Set limits on secret key

 To prevent one project or user from using all of your LLM's rate limit or cost, you can set limits on each secret key.